w4alf/prs-web/README.md

 This is a the biz logic portion of a 3 tier web app.

-Front end  - Done in Angular framework Typescript/Javascript, HTML, CSS and bootstrap [prs-ng - Angular Framework]
+Front end  - Done in Angular framework Typescript/Javascript, HTML, CSS and bootstrap under the repo [prs-ng ]

 Biz Logic - The Spring framework was used along with java to create REST endpoints that our front end could call.
 Endpoints were tested in Postman.
-DB info under application.properties file.
+DB info under application.properties file. [prs-web]

-Back end DB - mysql database scripts under [sql-instruction/prs]
+Back end DB - mysql database scripts under the repo [sql-instruction/prs]